-PS This will also work well in the slow cooker although I’m not overly keen on chicken breast cooked this way so you may want to swap it out for some diced chicken thigh instead.
+PS This chicken chorizo and chickpea stew will also work well in the slow cooker.
+Although I’m not overly keen on chicken breast cooked this way, so you may want to swap it out for some diced chicken thigh instead.
 Cook in the slow cooker for 4-6 hours on high, or 8-10 hours on low and the most incredible smells will be waiting for you when you get home from work.
 Mm Mmmmmm.

 - 1 tablespoon favourite cooking fat